ranadheerraju/nodeTask/README.md

 9. When he clicks on logout he will redirect to the home page or landing page.

 # How to run this task
-1. Once you clone the code, do npm i.
+1. Once you clone the code, do (npm i) in /nodeTask/ to install node.js node_modules path and (npm i) in /nodeTask/client/ to install react.js node_modules .
-2. Once node modules installed if you have mongodb locally then run npm start.
+2. Once node modules installed if you have mongodb locally then run (npm run dev).
-3. Automatically it will connect to the mongodb and we can run our apis.
+3. Automatically it will connect to the mongodb and it can run both node and react app at a time.

 # To test apis in postman
 1. http://localhost:3000/user/signup, this is for register api the sample json data is